 There is no guarantee your slugs or snails will breed, but if they do so it will generally happen when the conditions in their habitat mimic those of late spring and early summer in their native environment (temperature, humidity, and length of daylight).

-Eggs are usually laid within weeks of mating, though the snail can hold off for a whole year.
+Eggs are usually laid within weeks of mating, though some species can store sperm for up to a year (which means that sometimes if you receive or catch a slug it may already be gravid).
 It can take them a day or more to lay their eggs, and sometimes they take a break between laying, up to several weeks.
 Eggs hatch anywhere from 10 to 30 days after laying (varying by species, temperature and other factors).

 Baby snails especially need a good source of calcium!
 They need it to grow their shells.
 They can grow very fast so slugs and snails need plenty of food and calcium in their youth.

 Keep in mind many slug and snail species have absolutely tiny offspring, which can get out of the tiniest holes.
 Mesh as fine as fabric may be necessary to keep them in.